 Exercises that strengthen the hips (i.e., glute bridges) and exercises that strengthen the rotator cuff (i.e., shoulder scaptions) are typically seen in the rehabilitation environment.
 If it’s effective enough to use these types of exercise under slow tempos and light intensities to rehabilitate an injured area, then it’s worth strong consideration for stability level training in a deconditioned client or athlete that has shown weakness in their ability to control deceleration.
 Once the client can better eccentrically load a given area they will be better able to concentrically unload/explode the body into different directions or motions with better managed stresses on the joints.

 The fitness professionals role is to create a plan or strategy that addresses the “brakes” before the “engine” is built.
 The best starting point for this is to do an assessment to identify muscle imbalances.
 By identifying these first, the fitness professional can remove the road blocks that can get in the way of using the muscular system efficiently.
 Once this is done, the programming can begin with exercise and intensity selections applicable to the assessment results.
+You can use the NASM Edge app to track the results of the assessment, and you will also receive recommended corrective exercise.
 Novice or deconditioned clients will most likely need stability level training.
 Even highly conditioned athletes are candidates for stability and deceleration-centric training.

 Here are some programming examples that can address conditioning for deceleration.